-In September 1990, I was included in a team of 40 economists and advisors and sent off to Russia (Moscow and St. Petersburg, which at the time was tumultuously undergoing another name change from Leningrad).
+By another remarkable set of co-incidences, in September, 1990, I was included in a team of 40 economists and advisors and sent off to Russia (Moscow and St.Petersburg, which at the time was tumultuously undergoing another name change from Leningrad).

 Our challenge was to explain to the Russians how free-enterprise actually works, because it was arriving the following month.

-To any of the Russians listening, my story-about how to get 500 people together, who trusted you sufficiently to give you their money so you could float a public company to discover and develop resources with the promise of sending them dividends-was about as close to science fiction as they'd ever come.
+To anyone listening, my story of how to get 500 people together, who trusted you sufficiently, to give you their money so you could float a public company to discover and develop resources with the promise of sending them dividends, was about as close to science fiction as they'd ever come.

-However, the full weight of this challenge sank in when I realized that they had no secure or enforceable property rights, no system of titles, and no legal system of dispute resolution.
-I came as close to despair as I've ever been.
+However, the full weight of this challenge sunk in when I realized they had no property rights, no system of titles, no legal system of dispute resolution, I came as close to despair as I've ever been.
 We often forget how blessed Australia is with our heritage of the rule of law.